huddy67/Morrill-Hudson-Portfolio/mapthemaze2.md

 #### Tools Used
 - UTM
 - Ubuntu
+- Terminal
+- HostShare

 #### Commands and Outputs

 The commands used for this section of the project are listed above, at the very top of this page since they were also used in the other sections.
+The most common commands were as follows

+- ls
+- pwd
+- cd
+- sudo
+- ls -a
+- touch

 #### Map The Maze Part 2 Reflection